 - Listen to feedback and resolve any issues;

-- If you happy to, reinvesting some profits into the property can help keep it in tip top condition.
+- If you are happy to do so, reinvesting some profits into the property can help keep it in tip-top condition.

 Be the first to comment